VedantMandre/debug/README.md

     GET DIAGNOSTICS v_updated_count = ROW_COUNT;

-    -- Step 2: Insert only rows with non-null old_reference_number
-    WITH new_rollover_records AS (
+    -- Step 2: Insert only rows with non-null and non-empty old_reference_number WITH new_rollover_records AS (
         SELECT
             otd.trade_number,